Terrell

 Sloan Creek Intermediate School

-" Feel free to bring your own blankets, lawn chairs, binoculars, telescopes, refreshments and dress for the expected temperatures.
+" Heading out from Terrell toward this location will reward you with steady horizons.
+Feel free to bring your own blankets, lawn chairs, binoculars, telescopes, refreshments and dress for the expected temperatures.
 TAS Volunteers will conduct an introductory tour of the night sky and a variety of telescopes and Astrophotography rigs will be setup for the general public to observe a selection of lunar, planetary, and deep sky objects using these instruments. "

 The Bedford Center YMCA